abhijitxroy/last-min-prep/faq/encore.md

    -
    Database performance tuning is a critical aspect of ensuring that database systems operate efficiently and effectively.
 Here are some key strategies for tuning database performance:

+   **Indexing:**
-   **Indexing:** Proper indexing can significantly improve query performance by allowing the database to quickly locate and retrieve data.
+   - Proper indexing can significantly improve query performance by allowing the database to quickly locate and retrieve data.
 Analyze query patterns and identify columns frequently used in WHERE clauses or JOIN conditions for indexing.

+   **Query Optimization:**
-   **Query Optimization:** Review and optimize SQL queries to minimize resource consumption and execution time.
+   - Review and optimize SQL queries to minimize resource consumption and execution time.
 Techniques include rewriting queries, using appropriate joins, avoiding unnecessary functions in WHERE clauses, and reducing data retrieval.

-   **Database Schema Design:** Design the database schema to minimize redundant data and ensure efficient data storage and retrieval.
+   **Database Schema Design:**
+    - Design the database schema to minimize redundant data and ensure efficient data storage and retrieval.
 Normalize the database structure to reduce data duplication while avoiding over-normalization that can lead to complex joins.

+   **Hardware Optimization:**
-   **Hardware Optimization:** Ensure that the hardware infrastructure, including CPU, memory, storage, and network resources, is adequately provisioned to support the database workload.
+   - Ensure that the hardware infrastructure, including CPU, memory, storage, and network resources, is adequately provisioned to support the database workload.
 Consider factors such as disk I/O speed, memory allocation, and network bandwidth.

+   **Query Caching:**
-   **Query Caching:** Utilize query caching mechanisms provided by the database management system (DBMS) or implement application-level caching to store frequently accessed query results in memory, reducing the need for repeated query execution.
+   - Utilize query caching mechanisms provided by the database management system (DBMS) or implement application-level caching to store frequently accessed query results in memory, reducing the need for repeated query execution.

+   **Partitioning:**
-   **Partitioning:** Partition large tables or indexes into smaller, more manageable segments based on certain criteria (e.g., range, hash) to improve query performance and manageability.
+   - Partition large tables or indexes into smaller, more manageable segments based on certain criteria (e.g., range, hash) to improve query performance and manageability.

+   **Concurrency Control:**
-   **Concurrency Control:** Optimize transaction isolation levels to balance data consistency requirements with concurrency and performance.
+   - Optimize transaction isolation levels to balance data consistency requirements with concurrency and performance.
 Choose the appropriate isolation level (e.g., READ COMMITTED, REPEATABLE READ) based on the application's requirements.

-   **Database Configuration Tuning:** Adjust database configuration parameters (e.g., buffer sizes, connection pool settings, caching mechanisms) to optimize performance based on workload characteristics and available hardware resources.
+   **Database Configuration Tuning:**
+   - Adjust database configuration parameters (e.g., buffer sizes, connection pool settings, caching mechanisms) to optimize performance based on workload characteristics and available hardware resources.

-   **Monitoring and Profiling:** Continuously monitor database performance metrics (e.g., CPU usage, memory usage, disk I/O) using monitoring tools or built-in DBMS features.
+   **Monitoring and Profiling:**
+   - Continuously monitor database performance metrics (e.g., CPU usage, memory usage, disk I/O) using monitoring tools or built-in DBMS features.
 Identify performance bottlenecks and hotspots through profiling and performance analysis.

+   **Regular Maintenance:**
-   **Regular Maintenance:** Perform routine maintenance tasks such as index reorganization, statistics updates, and database backups to ensure optimal performance and data integrity over time.
+   - Perform routine maintenance tasks such as index reorganization, statistics updates, and database backups to ensure optimal performance and data integrity over time.

    By employing these strategies and continuously monitoring and optimizing database performance, organizations can ensure that their database systems meet performance requirements and scale effectively to handle growing workloads.

-3. DB Isolation level
+3. Database Isolation level
    -

 **Read Uncommitted:**
 - This is the lowest isolation level.
 Transactions can read data that has been modified but not yet committed by other transactions, leading to dirty reads, non-repeatable reads, and phantom reads.

 **Read Committed:**
 - This isolation level ensures that transactions only read committed data.
 It prevents dirty reads by allowing a transaction to read data only after it has been committed by other transactions.
 However, it may still encounter non-repeatable reads and phantom reads.